 The programme focuses on the following key areas:

-Who Can Avail of the €7.5 Million from the Digital Europe Programme?
+Who Can Avail of the €7.5 Billion from the Digital Europe Programme?

 Proposals can range from physical output, such as European-based blockchain infrastructure and data centres, to advanced digital skills training for citizens.
 The EC also encourages artificial intelligence applications, particularly those combating real-world issues, such as food and health.

 Governments can submit ideas that promote efficiency, such as eradicating red tape and streamlining applications.
 One public area that could truly benefit from such an initiative would be the postal service, an archaic system that could expertly be transported to the 21st century with the proper tools.